 The Virginia Livestock Hall of Fame was established in 2009 by leaders in the Cattle, Dairy, Sheep and Pork industry.
 The purpose of this award is to bestow honor and recognition upon Virginians who have made outstanding contributions to the State’s livestock industry and its people.
 At that time the Horse Industry was not included, thus leaving out many individuals deserving this high honor.
 Through the efforts of the Virginia Horse Council this situation was changed in 2013.

-The deadline for submissions is November 10, 2015 for nominating someone for 2016.
+The deadline for submissions is November of the current year for nominating someone for 2016.
 There are many deserving Virginians who have made tremendous contributions to our state’s Horse Industry.
 Thank you for taking the time to ensure that the Horse Industry is included with the recognition of one of our many fine horsemen.